The best Roombas in 2024

 The best Roombas: Robot vacuums and robot mops, tested and ranked

-We’ve evaluated a wide range of Roomba vacuums to help you buy the right model for your needs.
-Each automatic bot we recommend below has been used in a dedicated carpet and hardwood floor space while contending with carefully measured amounts of cereal, kitty litter and pet hair.
-We weigh out the amount it misses to determine the cleaning performance percentage across different particle sizes.
-Next each model navigates and cleans our tester’s home to assess everyday use.
+Each robot vacuum we recommend below has been used on carpet and hardwood floor testing spaces.
+We evaluate performance by carefully measuring out individual amounts of cereal, kitty litter and pet hair on both surface types.
+We then set out the bot and weigh out the amount of material it misses to determine the cleaning performance percentage across different particle sizes.
+Next, each model navigates and cleans our tester’s home to assess everyday use.

-iRobot's Roomba J7+ ($799, Amazon) is the best Roomba overall for its excellent pickup performance across categories.
-In addition to strong suction, it avoids obstacles with ease and learns from its encounters.
-The self-emptying base means you don’t have to empty the dustbin so often either.
+iRobot's Roomba J7+ is the best Roomba overall for its excellent pickup performance across categories.
+In addition to strong suction, it easily avoids obstacles, and learns from its encounters.
+The self-emptying base means you don’t have to empty the dustbin so often, either.
 However, the Roomba 675 puts up a solid cleaning score while retaining the most important smart features on a budget.
 Read on to see the top performers for every price and use case in between.

 The quick list